InhyeLee-Data/MachineLearning2020/2.AirplaneImageClassification_Supervised/README.md

 A combination of lower alpha, hidden_layer_sizes lowered from 100 to 75, solver changed to 'lbfgs'

 Question 1: The prediction of each model seems to vary every time it runs even when all the features/parameters remain unchanged.
 Why? <br>
 Question 2: Canny Edge Detection was used for this round.
 A plane's wings have diagonal lines with curves and an aircraft body has long & straight-ish lines.
 Are they well recognized in the feature now?
-I am interested in trying out other image processing methods.
+I am interested in trying out other image processing methods. <br>
+Question 3: There are only 21 airplanes (Positives) in the testing set (1690 pictures).
+Therefore, missing one picture of an airplane greatly affects the TPR = TP / (TP + FN).
+Would including more pictures of airplanes in this set change the prediction?